I’ve just finished my first cruise since Covid and my 14th cruise over all, with my 15th cruise starting soon.

 Never EVER go on a cruise without travel insurance in case you have a real medical emergency.

 11. Don’t forget to add cruising to your travel insurance!

 Also, double check your insurance policy to see if cruising is specifically covered.

-It turns out I have been on three cruises over the last two years and thought I was covered under my annual travel insurance policy, but I wasn’t because since my doctor’s visit (above) they changed the rules.
+It turns out I have been on three cruises over the last few years and thought I was covered under my annual travel insurance policy, but I wasn’t because since my doctor’s visit (above) they changed the rules.

-6. Don’t lose your ID card
+12. Don’t lose your ID card